zehrhiz/ML-Based-Prediction-IUGR-PE/README.md

 This project employed a machine learning technique to analyze gene expression data for the prediction intrauterine growth restriction (IUGR) and pre-eclampsia (PE).

-The repository contains code, data, and outcomes to ensure reproducibility of codes
+The repository contains code for reproducibility of results